UNESCO Biosphere Reserve Maldives

 Baa Atoll consists of three separate natural atolls, nine inhabited islands and eight resort islands.
 It has been declared a UNESCO Biosphere Reserve due to the representative of the Maldives’ high diversity of reef animals, with stony and soft corals, reef associated fish species, marine turtles, manta rays and whale sharks.
 It is thought to be one the few places in the world where Whale Sharks meet to mate.
 Manta Rays our regularly seen with some of the largest gatherings of worldwide, up to one hundred individuals at a time.
 There is an enormous amount of on going research and projects to ensure the preservation and protection of this beautiful environment and the species that inhabit it.
 A great deal of pioneering and ground breaking work has been done by all of the resorts in the Baa Atoll and in particular the Marine Research Centre at Four Seasons Resort Landaa Giraavaru and Soneva Fushi.

-Should you want to visit the UNESCO biosphere reserve Maldives, then you can stay at one of these eight resorts.
+Should you want to visit the UNESCO biosphere reserve Maldives, then you can stay at one of these fifteen resorts.